Michael Wilkinson

 Research summary

-My research work is in theoretical physics.
-The emphasis is on achieving a thorough understanding of physically realistic model problems using both analytical methods and numerical experiments.
-I have worked on problems arising in solid-state physics, quantum mechanics, statistical physics and fluid dynamics.
+My research work is primarily in theoretical physics.
+The emphasis is on achieving a thorough understanding of physically realistic model problems using analytical methods, numerical investigations and (in some cases) simple experiments.
+I have worked on problems arising in solid-state physics, quantum mechanics, statistical physics, fluid dynamics, biophysics, genomics and astrophysics.

-For a list of publications and preprints, click here
+For a list of publications and preprints, with links to the text in most cases, click here

 Summary of career